nomemory/tutorial-java8-streams-lambdas/README.md

 Also it's important to have in mind that the more "functional" you write your code small performance penalties will be inherent.
 It's quite contextual, but in most of the cases using a classic `for loop` instead of adding the small overhead of the Streams API will be more efficient.

-Using Lambdas and Streams is not about gaining small performance advantages in terms of CPU or memory utilisation (it's the other way around), but about writing code that is more *short*, *readable*, *concise* and easier to debug.
+Using Lambdas and Streams is not about gaining small performance advantages in terms of CPU or memory utilisation (it's the other way around), but about writing code that is more *short*, *readable*, *concise* and *easier to debug*.

-Let's begin by doing some code-work.
+Let's begin by doing something we enjoy: write code and solve an exercise.

-We will write a simple method that takes a `List<Employee>` as input and then groups every employee by his/her department, resulting in a `Map<String, List<Employee>>`.
+We will write a simple method that takes a `List<Employee>` as input, then groups every employee by his/her department, resulting in a `Map<String, List<Employee>>`.

 The `key` represents the department, while the `value` is a `List<>` of every employee that works in that deprtament.

 For reference the `Employee` might class looks like: